 Crispy won tons filled with a delicious Madeira mushrooms, roasted red peppers, Pancetta, and Parmesan cheese.

-- 10 ounces Cremini mushrooms aka Baby Bella Mushrooms
+- 10 ounces Cremini mushrooms (aka Baby Bella Mushrooms)

-- 10 ounces Shiitaki mushrooms
+- 10 ounces Shiitake mushrooms

-- 2 tablespoons olive oil not Extra Virgin or vegetable oil
+- 2 tablespoons olive oil or vegetable oil

-- 2 ounces Pancetta or bacon
+- 2 ounces Pancetta or bacon, finely chopped

-- 2-3 tablespoons butter divided
+- 2-3 tablespoons salted butter, divided

-- 1 shallot diced
+- 1 shallot, diced

-- 2 cloves garlic minced
+- 2 cloves garlic, minced

-- 4 roasted red peppers finely chopped
+- 4 roasted red peppers, finely chopped

 - ¾ cup Madeira Wine